MouriNaruto/MouriNaruto/ReadMe.md

 ﻿Hi there,

-Due to I have two identities because I have planned dual personas when I created my current GitHub ID called *MouriNaruto* in 2012: Kenji Mouri (毛利研二) for he/his identity and Kuriko Mou (毛栗子) for she/her identity.
-You can choose the mode you think is OK.
+You can call me Kenji Mouri (毛利研二) or Mouri (毛利) in most cases.

+You also can call me Kuriko Mou (毛栗子) when I'm in VTuber or Otokonoko mode.

+My real name is Qi Lu (卢起), but this identity is deprecated in most cases for reducing the Post-traumatic stress disorder (PTSD) cases.
+I will ignore it in most cases if you use this.

 *MouriNaruto*, *Mouri_Naruto* and *Mouri* are my typical usernames.